 Test takers create an online account, register and submit tasks in the ETS Performance Assessment system.

-The PASL assessment will be administered twice per year during preestablished submission windows.
+The PASL assessment is administered twice per year during preestablished submission windows.

 Find more information about how test takers register and the associated fees.